a-sansara/pws-server/README.md

 }
 ```

-check `OtherWebService` to see another controller and deep routes inside rooting /ws entry point.
-(the main différence consist in no calling the parent routing method)

 `pwsAuth` Authentication mecanism is already provided by the `MetaTech\Silex\Ws\Controller`  parent class
 & the `MetaTech\Silex\Ws\Authentication` handler (in [ meta-tech/silex-core](https://github.com/meta-tech/silex-core) package)

+Check `OtherWebService` to see another controller and deep routes inside rooting /ws entry point.
+The main différence consist in no calling the parent routing method, however the pwsauth authentication
+still be active.

 The project now implement the `checkUser` method via a `userProvider`
 It use a `MetaTech\Silex\Ws\Authentication` and `MetaTech\Silex\Ws\Controller` subclasses :